UPDATED APRIL 20TH, 2020:

 If you’d like to join the mountain bikers on Makawao Forest Reserve’s epic trails, hit up Krank Cycles on the way.
-Located in Makawao—a 15-minute drive from the reserve, or a 45-minute uphill ride—Krank is the only bike rental company on the island to offer full day rentals.
-Their inventory of Maui mountain bike rentals is terrific, from Santa Cruz carbon to Transition Sentinel, while their staff can hook you up with inside-tips on the best routes for your skill level.
-For more information, email Moose at [email protected] or call 808-572-2299.
+Located in Makawao—a 15-minute drive from the reserve or a 45-minute uphill ride—Krank is the only bike rental company on the island to offer full-day rentals.
+Their inventory of Maui mountain bike rentals is terrific, from Santa Cruz carbon to Transition Sentinel, while their staff can hook you up with inside tips on the best routes for your skill level.

 See other great Maui Hiking Trails.